 Most artists you see using one have not only performed songs thousands of times, but they actually wrote the song in the first place.
 Believe it or not, the stage is a serious multi-tasking zone.
 Play live music one time in front of an audience, and you’ll understand.
 There are many reasons why singers use a teleprompter on stage.

 First, the size of the screen on a tablet is small.
 Therefore, for the artist to be able to see it, the device must be about 2 feet away from their eyes.
 This location puts it right between the performer and the crowd and can get in the way of a connection with the audience.
+Some artists don't mind this, and the same goes for certain audiences, but live music is about connecting.
+There's a reason why people prefer a live band over recorded music played by a DJ.
+They want to be a part of the experience and they want the artist looking at them.

-The second reason why iPads aren’t good for reading lyrics is that they are multi-use devices.
-I love my iPad, I use it for playing music, shopping online, and watching Netflix.
-However, have you ever been binge watching a show, when suddenly, the show is interrupted by a balloon pop up for a text message, weather alert or low battery?
 Imagine being in front of a packed audience, halfway through the third verse of “While My Guitar Gently Weeps” when your “teleprompter” asks you if you’d like to answer a FaceTime call from your mother.
 Before you know it, you’re trying to hit the “can I call you back” button with your right hand while holding an F#m with your left.
 Try keeping your “guitar face” during that routine.

 The problem is that moving lyrics keep the artist “tethered” to the device, so it looks like they’re reading.
 No matter how hard they try, or how tinted their sunglasses might be, they still look like they’re reading.
 Even artists who don’t need help with a lyric will find themselves fixated on the moving words as they roll past.

 Since 2008, Staffords on Stage, a Cambridge, UK based technology company has been designing and manufacturing covert lyric-prompting solutions.
 They provide a complete range of solutions and accessories including flight cases and other complimentary products.
 With manufacturing, service and support in both the UK and the USA, Staffords On Stage and the Stageprompter brand of products have everything you need to outfit your stage, corporate event or house of worship.